bhushan-rokade/learning-program-solutions/Week 8_Git/5_Git-HOL/README.md

 ## Objectives

-- Demonstrate how to create a README file, commit it, and push changes to a remote Git repository.
+- Demonstrate how to commit and push changes to a remote Git repository.

 ## Steps Performed